Chemical & Biomolecular Engineering Advisory Board

 Professional Registration: Project Management Professional (PMP) Certification, July 2007

 Sarah Olson began her professional engineering career in 1998 as a Development Compounder for Goodyear Tire & Rubber Company in Lincoln, Nebraska.
-In 2000 she became a Development Engineer and in 2002 she became an Industrial Belt Materials Team Leader.
+During her time at Goodyear, she held various positions of increasing responsibility in product and process development.

 Hometown: Lincoln, Nebraska